ualib/agda-algebras/postmodern_algebra.rst

 Observations, categorically
 ---------------------------

+.. todo:: rewrite this section (it's still based on the classical treatment)

 Let us revisit the list of observations we made (in classical notation) above in :numref:`Section %s <basic-facts>`.

 Throught this section,